wls-cicd-on-k8s/cicd-base-domain-demo/README.md

 ## WebLogic CICD Demo for seeding-domain approach

+This project provides a jenkins pipeline of WebLogic CICD Demo for seeding-domain approach.
+Its steps reference to the URL https://github.com/oracle/weblogic-kubernetes-operator/blob/develop-examples-poc/kubernetes/examples/demo-wdt-cicd1.md
+You can read the Jenkinsfile to get the detail.

 ### scenario:
     want each version to create a new rolling restartable image that can change the app binaries, the weblogic configuration (e.g. deploy new apps) and the